blynkkk/blynkkk.github.io/Widgets.md

 Time input widget allows you to select start/stop time, day of week, timezone, sunrise/sunset formatted values and send them to your hardware.
 Supported formats for time now are ```HH:MM``` and ```HH:MM AM/PM```.

-Hardware will get UTC seconds of day for start/stop time based on selected timezone (default user timezone if it wasn't selected).
+Hardware will get selected on UI time as seconds of day (3600 * hours + 60 * minutes) for start/stop time.

 <img src="images/time_input_settings.png" style="width: 200px; height:360px"/>